rpbouman/huey/README.md

 The live demo at [https://rpbouman.github.io/huey/src/index.html](https://rpbouman.github.io/huey/src/index.html) is a github page that is created right on top of the main branch.
 So, a merge to the main branch is what updates the version of the live demo.

-If you just want to enjoy use of a stable version of Huey, you can either use the live demo, or checkout or download the main branch.
+If you just want to enjoy use of a stable version of Huey, you can either use the live demo, or check out or download the main branch.
 If you want to enjoy the latest developments, then you should use the dev branch.

 ## Checking your Huey version